Planning for change - allowing for changing financial goals

 Typically, we see that people tend to spend more money in the first 10 years of their retirement.
 After this, spending patterns tend to naturally reduce.

-If your change of plans is likely to leave you better off, it’s worth speaking to your financial planner about how to make this additional amount work harder for you.
+If your change of plans is likely to leave you better off, it’s worth speaking to a financial planner about how to make this additional amount work harder for you - although you should bear in mind when investing that there is a degree of risk and you may not get back the amount invested.
 At Evelyn Partners, we offer combined wealth management.
 Your financial planner can introduce you to one of our in-house investment managers and they will then work together to ensure that your overall plan and portfolio always reflect your individual needs as your life and priorities change.

 Your initial financial plan is there to act as a ‘roadmap’ to keep you on the right financial track.
 But it’s important to remember that it is not set in stone.
 Each year, your financial planner will review it, make amendments where appropriate and make sure it reflects your life, circumstances and priorities at that time.

-For more information on how we can help in times of change, please speak to your usual Evelyn Partners contact.
+For more information on how we can help in times of change, please speak to your usual Evelyn Partners contact, book an appointment online or call us on 020 7189 2400.